Jubatian/rrpge-spec/specs/kcall.rst

 - Cycles: 800
 - Host:   Required.
 - N/S:    The task may always return 0xC000 indicating unsuccessful move.
-- Param0: Target file name page in Data memory.
+- Param1: Target file name page in Data memory.
-- Param1: Target file name offset in page (only bits 7-12 are used).
+- Param2: Target file name offset in page (only bits 7-11 are used).
-- Param2: Source file name page in Data memory.
+- Param3: Source file name page in Data memory.
-- Param3: Source file name offset in page (only bits 7-12 are used).
+- Param4: Source file name offset in page (only bits 7-11 are used).
 - Ret.
 A: Index of kernel task or 0x8000 if no more task slots are available.

 Moves (renames) a file, or deletes it.
 Deleting can be performed by setting the target name an empty string.

+The file names are excepted to be zero terminated UTF-8 strings.

 The return of the kernel task is 0x8000 if the move succeed.
 Otherwise bit 14 is set, and bits 0 - 13 provides a fault code.